radicle-dev/radicle-link/docs/spec/identities.md

 ### Doc Payload

-The `Doc` payload MUST include the following structures for interpretation by the protocol:
+The `Doc` payload MUST include one of the following structures (but not both) for interpretation by the protocol:

 ```rust
 struct User {